-This is a step-by-step tutorial to create a basic Zabbix frontend module.
+This is a step-by-step tutorial that shows how to create a simple Zabbix frontend module.
 You can download all files of this module as a ZIP archive: MyAddress.zip.

-During this tutorial, you will create a frontend module that adds a new menu shortcut to open an existing Zabbix section and then convert it into a more advanced frontend module that makes an HTTP request to https://api.ipify.org and displays on the page the response.
+During this tutorial, you will first build a frontend module that adds a new My Address menu section and then convert it into a more advanced frontend module that makes an HTTP request to https://api.seeip.org and displays the response - the IP address of your computer - on a new page in the newly created My Address menu section.
+Here's how the finished module will look like:

 ui/modules/MyAddress/manifest.json